Lisbon Metro: Proposed extensions

 On 8 May 2017, the government of Portugal announced an extension of the Yellow Line to Cais do Sodré as part of a new operational master plan.
 The extension, which will connect the Yellow Line with the Green Line and is expected to open in 2024, will contain two new stations at Estrela and Santos; Campo Grande will also be reconstructed as part of the project.
 Construction on this extension began on 16 April 2021.
-Once the extension is placed into service, the Green and Yellow lines will be reorganised: the Green Line will run as a circular route and will take over the section of the Yellow Line between Campo Grande and Rato, while the Yellow Line will run between Odivelas and Telheiras.
+Once the extension is placed into service, the Green and Yellow lines will be reorganised: the Green Line will run as a circular route and will take over the section of the Yellow Line between Campo Grande and Rato.
+With this change, the Yellow Line is proposed to extend from Telheiras to Benfica.
 This extension has been opposed by several groups, including the government of Odivelas and the PSD; the latter proposed a bill to the government in July 2019 that would call for the suspension of the project in favour of a metro extension into Loures.

 An extension to the Red Line is also projected to be built, extending it to four entirely new stations: Campolide/Amoreiras, Campo de Ourique, Infante Santo and Alcântara.
 The project, if it goes forward, is projected to be completed by around 2026.

 A new line, the Violet Line, is also projected to be constructed in the coming years.
-This line would not be heavy (and mostly underground) rail like the rest of the Metro, but rather surface light rail.
+Unlike the rest of the Metro, this line would not be heavy rail, nor mostly underground, but rather surface light rail.
 It will connect the area of Infantado, in Loures to the metro station of Odivelas and then to Beatriz Ângelo Hospital, with the line making a "C" shape.
 It is planned to be completed by around 2025.